-- Click the Select Backup Disk button.
+- Click the Select Disk button.

 - Choose the disk you’d like to use as a Time Machine backup, then click Use Disk.

 Note that your first backup may take a long time, depending on how many files you have.
-But don’t skip this step — the backup will allow you to restore all your data should somethings goes wrong when you factory reset Mac.
+But don’t skip this step — the backup will allow you to restore all your data should something goes wrong when you factory reset Mac.

-Did you know, you can authorize up to 5 computers, which means that you can play your content just on 5 different Macs?
+Did you know you can authorize up to 5 computers, which means you can play your content just on 5 different Macs?
 That’s why you need to make sure your computer is not linked to your iTunes account when it gets a new owner.
 Don’t save this step for later.